Kagebounshin/tictactoe-milestoneProjectNr2/README.md

     - I make a new mark and an O appears on the gameboard.
     - The turn container switches back to display that it's the X's turn once again

+- Restart Button
+    - I wait for the time to run out, so I can see the game over message.
+    - I click the restart button and the game restarts
+    - I play a game and winning with player "X".
+    - I click the restart button and the game restarts
+    - I play a game and winning with player "O".
+    - I click the restart button and the game restarts
+    - I play a game and I make it a "Tie".
+    - I click the restart button and the game restarts

 #### Testing of the contact form